jbloomlab/dms_tools/docs/dms_subassemble.rst

 Subassembled variants file
 +++++++++++++++++++++++++++
 This file has the suffix ``_subassembled_variants.txt``.
-It is the primary output file that lists all barcodes that can be subassembled according to the parameters passed to ``dms_subassemble``.
+It is the primary output file, and lists all barcodes that can be subassembled according to the parameters passed to ``dms_subassemble``.

+It is in the :ref:`subassembly_file` format.

 Here are a few example lines::